 Pollsters and political opinion poll errors

+In 2017, the Conservative party won the UK general elections but they obtained considerably fewer MPs than most opinion polls and poll aggregators had predicted.
+In fact the snap election was to a great extent called by Theresa May based on the advantage that opinion polls gave her earlier in the year.
+That is not the only or worst example of pollsters errors.
 In 2016 the polls got it wrong in predicting two major events: the Brexit referendum and the US presidential election.
 Most opinion polls predicted a victory of the Remain camp.
 Although most pollsters gave a narrow advantage to those in favor of staying in the EU, some of the polls conducted by telephone calculated an 18-point lead.
 The previous year, during the 2015 British general election, the pollsters' prediction errors were of even a higher magnitude.
 None of them expected David Cameron's Conservative Party to enjoy such a landslide victory and majority in the Parliament.
 The American presidential elections have demonstrated again that pollsters get it wrong.
 Poll-based forecasts and exit polls failed to predict a Donald Trump victory.

 |STATE||AVG.
 POLLING MARGIN||ELECTION RESULT||OVERPERFORMANCE|

 These are only the last two polling errors in a series of elections in which pollsters have failed to predict the correct result.
 This would hardly be a problem if election polls weren’t so influential in electoral cycles.
 The numbers polls report and the media replicates have echoes in issues as diverse as internal factors such as campaign planning and everyday political affairs, as well as external issues such as international political relations and foreign investment.